-If a student has a fever of 100.0 degrees or higher, that student should not come to school or to a school function unless/until he or she has been fever free for 24 hours without the use of fever reducing medications.
-Students with fever of over 100.0 degrees or other symptoms of a contagious disease may be asked to go home.
+If a student has a fever of 100.0 degrees or higher, that student should not come to school or to a school function until they have been fever-free for 24 hours without the use of fever-reducing medications.
+Students with a fever of over 100.0 degrees or other symptoms of a contagious disease must go home.